Internships Encourage Real-World Learning

 Challenging, fast paced and competitive, today's job market requires students to have a palette of career competencies.

-Whether your student is planning to work for an organization that is profit or not-for-profit oriented, family-owned or corporate, local or multinational in scope, he/she is expected to have a range of personal and professional attributes.
+Whether your student is planning to work for an organization that is profit or not-for-profit oriented, family-owned or corporate, local or multinational in scope, he or she is expected to have a range of personal and professional attributes.

-Internships, paid or unpaid, help your student gain personal, academic and professional growth through work experiences that relate to his/her academic major and career interest.
+Internships, paid or unpaid, help your student gain personal, academic and professional growth through work experiences that relate to his or her academic major and career interest.
+Students should complete three or more internships during college.
 The benefits include:

 - Fosters self-confidence, self-reliance and maturity in areas relating to job performance.